Los Angeles Chargers vs. Minnesota Vikings NFL Week 10 Odds, Plays and Insights - NewsBreak

 Check out odds, plays and more for the Los Angeles Chargers vs. Minnesota Vikings NFL Week 10 matchup on November 14, 2021.

-It'll be the Los Angeles Chargers (5-3) against the Minnesota Vikings (3-5) in NFL Week 10 action.
+The Los Angeles Chargers (5-3) will battle the Minnesota Vikings (3-5) in Week 10 of the NFL season.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter .